GalvanizeOpenSource/Learn-To-Code-JQuery-DOM/README.md

 </body>
 </html>
 ```
-We will be lowing jQuery from Google APIs instead of downloading the entire library onto our own computer.
+We will be loading jQuery from Google APIs instead of downloading the entire library onto our own computer.
 You're welcome to download the file yourself [here], but this will be a more efficient way to use JQuery moving forward.

 ## Your first task: Ready the Document!